 Outreach can take several forms.
 In the case of employees, consider having a meeting about the launch of your program.
 Explain to them what your strategy is and why it is important to the welfare of your company.
 Then, ask them to participate in this important program.
 With employees, the incentives may be different than they are with outside influencers.
-Discuss with HR and legal what these should be.
+Discuss with HR, legal, and your dedicated account manager what these should be.

 Outsiders to the company can be reached a different way.
-Consider sending them messages on social media to let them know about the new influencer program.
+Consider sending them messages on social media to let them know about the new influencer program your marketing team has developed.
 You might also post a link like Amazon does.
 Make sure that they know how this is beneficial, both to you and to them.
 If the potential influencer is a fan or customer, there’s a good chance that they already know.
-Who knows: they might’ve been waiting a long time for this opportunity.
+Who knows: they might’ve been waiting a long time for this opportunity on their social platforms.

 Based on conversations with influencers, you may need to tweak the program features.
 For instance, you might find that the incentives are too small or the expectations too big.
 Keep working until you find a mutually beneficial arrangement.